aistii/AppointmentApp/README.txt

 This report tallies the number of customers per first-level division, for all first-level divisions that have customers in them.
 It includes three columns: the number of customers, the name of the first-level division, and the country that the first-level division is in.
 By default, it is ordered by the division with the most customers to the one with the least.

+== NOTE TO VIEWERS ON GITHUB ==

+(2024/03/16)
+This repository does not include the database that the program communicates to, as it was material provided by the school.
+For this project, I downloaded the database and set it up locally on MySQL server.